gautamdhameja/medium-2-md/readme.md

 That's it.
 The output markdown files will be stored in a sub-directory called `md_<a big number>` in the input posts directory itself.
 (By the way, that big number is coming from the Date.now() JavaScript function added to differentiate the output folders in case we go crazy with it.)

-The converted markdown files will have front matter which will have title, description, published date and canonical URL of the original Medium post/story.
+The converted markdown files include front matter containing title, description, published date and canonical URL of the original Medium post/story.
+The images from the Medium posts are downloaded in a sub-directory called `img` inside the output directory.

 ### Convert from post URL